VictorWesterlund/reflect-rules-plugin/README.md

 ]);
 ```
 Any value that isn't `"FOO"` or `"BAR"` will be rejected.

+Will set a `Error::INVALID_PROPERTY_VALUE` error on the current scope and property if failed.

 #### Boolean coercion from string for search parameters
 Search parameters are read as strings, a boolean is therefor coerced from the following rules.